H09713M/StatisticsDataSciencePython/README.md

-# StatisticsDataSciencePython
-Repository for Statistics for Data Science with Python course in Coursera
+# Statistics for Data Science with Python